HarshitGupta29/DeepLearningSuperSampling/README.md

 The model we use is SRGAN - Super Resolution General Adversary Networks

+We try to solve the problem where we have a low resolution image but we want to increase the size by x4 without pixelating.

 ## Prologue: Why are we doing this ?

-This is a really interesting field and we're passionate about computer vision and gaming so we decided to take this project on. ~~theres also a neat prize~~.
+This is a really interesting field and we're passionate about computer vision and gaming so we decided to take this project on. ~~Theres also a neat prize~~

 ## Part I: The Generator Network